alex-invoke/Flix/README.md

 The purpose of Flix is to be used as a demo project to experience with common app architecture patterns and SwiftUI features.

--[x] MVVM app architecture using SwiftUI
+- [x] MVVM app architecture using SwiftUI
--[x] Leverage local SPM packages to modularize the app -[x] Modern network layer abstraction leveraging async/await -[] SwiftLint
+- [x] Leverage local SPM packages to modularize the app
+- [x] Modern network layer abstraction leveraging async/await
+- [ ] SwiftLint
--[] Improve accessibility
+- [ ] Improve accessibility
--[] Improve test coverage
+- [ ] Improve test coverage

 ## API Token